milgrim2023/human-speed/_posts/2025-07-25-to-the-wirral.md

 ![]({{ site.baseurl }}/images/dexter.jpg)

-Over the next hour I pedaled myself into a reasonable state of the legs, I could get to 80% but if I spent too long at 100% I felt it.
+Over the next hour I pedaled my legs into a reasonable state, I could get to 80% but if I spent too long at 100% I felt it.
 I was making progress, if not at the same speed as the second half of yesterday.
 Then it all turned into a bit of a slog.
 Komoot first led me alongside a busy A-road for far too long, then redeemed itself for 10km or so, before **really** causing a problem.

 ![]({{ site.baseurl }}/images/dualcarriageway.jpg)